Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 How can I return my borrowed items to the library?

-Items can be returned through after-hour return chutes located at Ryde, West and Eastwood Libraries only.
+Items can be returned through after-hour return chutes located at all City of Ryde libraries.
 If the returns chute is full please do not leave your items in front of the chute as they will remain on loan to you until we reopen.
 Fees will apply if items are damaged or go missing.

 Are City of Ryde’s Justice of the Peace (JP) services still available?